TuxMeaLux/Cryptonite/README.md

  3. Mac OSX

 ## Double certificate pinning
-The bootmaster have to create his own CA, that can be done by [gen-keys.go](gen-keys.go), at first setup.
+The bootmaster has to create his own CA, that can be done by [gen-keys.go](gen-keys.go), at first setup.

 The certificate of this CA will be encoded into clients.
 That ensure zombies will connect only with certified C2S.